StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

 # Firefox Mobile Privacy Settings

-**Following settings also apply to Fennec (F-droid version of firefox), except the Data Collection section.**
+**Following settings also apply to Fennec, except the Data collection section.**

 Go to Settings.